Abrakebabra

 Abrakebabra /'aebr@k@'baebr@/ is an Irish fast-food restaurant chain established in Dublin, Ireland in 1982.

 When the first Abrakebabra restaurant was opened in Rathmines in Dublin it attracted huge attention catering to late-night crowds with a fresh menu that included introducing the doner kebab to the Irish market.

-As of 2020, there are 33 Abrekabra restaurants in total, including 11 in Dublin, 5 in Cork, 1 in Northern Ireland (on the A26 south of Ballymena).
+As of 2025, there are 24 Abrakebabra restaurants in total, 13 of which are in Dublin.

 Cards

 The Abrakebabra Gold Card (AKA Doner Card) allows the recipient free food for life.
-It is sent unexpectedly, when a public figure expresses their interest/relationship with the brand.
+It is sent unexpectedly, when a public figure expresses their interest or relationship with the brand.
 Singer Cheryl Cole received a gold card after telling a radio station that Abrakebabra's kebabs were the best.
 Actor Colin Farrell stated in an interview that he and Irish musician Bono also have gold cards.

-Actor Colin Farrell stated in a Jimmy Kimmel interview that he was upgraded to a black card with the serial number 001.
+Farrell stated in a Jimmy Kimmel interview that he was upgraded to a black card with the serial number 001.